Using midPoint with Embedded Tomcat

 Autoconfiguration

-MidPoint web application is autoconfigured by using the com.evolveum.midpoint.web.boot.MidPointSpringApplication class as a starting point.
-Spring boot will process all the annotated methods of this class in a "configuration code" approach.
-Additional autoconfiguration classes are also used.
-Those are listed in the @ImportAutoConfiguration annotation.
+The midPoint web application is autoconfigured by using the com.evolveum.midpoint.web.boot.MidPointSpringApplication class as a starting point.
+Spring boot will process all the annotated methods of this class using the "configuration code" approach.
+Additional autoconfiguration classes are also used and they are listed in the @ImportAutoConfiguration annotation.

 Autoconfiguration is used as a replacement for JEE deployment descriptor (web.xml).
 E.g. servlets and servlet mappings are initialized in the MidPointSpringApplication class.